kyma-project/website/docs/banner-modification.md

 ## Remove the banner

-If no banner should be shown change [banners.json](../src/banner/banners.json) into
+If you want to remove the banner from the website, change [banners.json](../src/banner/banners.json) as follows:

 ```json
 []